CSV Importer: 6 Benefits of Self-Serve Data Ingestion

 - Churn can increase when customers have paid for your product, but are unable to use it effectively.
 This frustration and dissatisfaction from the beginning slows customer momentum and results in higher churn.

 The ultimate goal of data onboarding is to seamlessly ingest customer data into an operational system so the customer can successfully use that product.
-By working with hundreds of companies across various industries and sizes, we've found several benefits to using a smart data uploader to streamline the process.
+By working with hundreds of companies across various industries and sizes, we've found several benefits to using a CSV importer to streamline the process.

-6 Benefits of Smart CSV Importers for Onboarding Customer Data
+CSV Importer: 6 Advantages for Onboarding Customer Data

 Every company's data onboarding process is different.
 So we're going to focus on what makes the Osmos Uploader unique by sharing the benefits of helping companies improve their data onboarding process with CSV importers.

 Customer data onboarding shouldn't take weeks or months to complete.
 That's why we made it possible to onboard new customer data in a matter of minutes.
-You can create a custom data uploader that will clean, validate, and ingest data directly into your system.
+You can create a custom CSV importer that will clean, validate, and ingest data directly into your system.

 CSV importers enable product teams to quickly build upload buttons and embed them into any web property.
-Our uploaders come with pre-integrated destination connectors including databases, SaaS applications, and filestores.
+Osmos Uploader comes with pre-integrated destination connectors including databases, SaaS applications, and filestores.
 You could also POST the data to an API, save in any databases, or applications - the possibilities are endless, and all without writing a line or code, or wrangling data!

 3. Clean Data with Clicks, Not Code

 Our no-code data transformation automates as much of the data cleaning process as possible for your customers.
 Empower your customers to quickly transform and map their data directly into your operational system while matching your schema with only a handful of clicks – no code required.
-When an end-user uploads data through the uploader, the data will show up in your destination system.
+When an end-user imports data, their data gets cleaned to align and show up in your destination system.

 4. Control How Data is Received with Data Validations